 As a brand, every video online has to be on-point, professional, and engaging.
 Sure, it takes a little more time and effort, but the rewards are worth it.
 For more expert tips on video production, check out our blog.

 You’ll find out which equipment you need, how to use animations, and which types of content work best for your brand.

-Verizon Media found that 80% of viewers were more likely to watch a video to the end if it had subtitles.
+Verizon Media found that 80% of viewers were more likely to watch a video to the end if it had closed captions.